DorianDepriester/Elasticipy/JOSS/paper.md

 E.plot_as_pole_figure()
 ````

-## Create array of rotated stiffness tensors and compute average
+## Create an array of rotated stiffness tensors and compute average

 When considering a finite set of orientations, an array of stiffness tensors can be built to account for the rotations: